-- Make sure that the fabric of the cap won’t be damaged by the heat or doesn’t have high elasticity.
+- Ensure that the cap’s fabric won’t be damaged by heat or doesn’t have high elasticity.

-- Preheat your iron to the highest setting and make sure that the steam is off.
+- Preheat your iron to the highest setting and ensure the steam is off.

 - Place the cap on a flat and heat-resistant surface.

 - Place your patch on the right spot and cover it with a thin pressing cloth or handkerchief.

 - Firmly press the iron on the patch for 10 to 15 seconds.
 Be careful not to move the iron.

 - Remove the iron and allow the patch to cool off before using it.

 To hand sew patches on the cap Instruction: